Visit Hassan II Mosque: Discover Casablanca’s Iconic Religious Landmark

 • Shoes must be removed before entering and kept on.

-Are there any Nearby Attractions to Visit After the Mosque?
+Are there Any Nearby Attractions to Visit After the Mosque?

 Casablanca Corniche